-The Shareholders of the Company, who own 10% or more of the Company's share and number of shares held by them during 2022 and 2021 are as follows:
+The Shareholders of the Company, who own 10% or more of the Company's share and number of shares held by them during 2023 and 2022 are as follows:

-31 December

-Percentage of shareholding

-Oman Oil Facilities Development Company LLC 29,564 42

-LX International Corp.
-12,670 18
+31 December Number of Percentage of shares held shareholding ('000) Oman Oil Facilities Development Company LLC 29,564 42% LX International Corp.
+12,670 18%

-10. Legal resevrve
+10. Legal reserve

 In accordance with the Commercial Companies Law of Sultanate of Oman, 2019, annual appropriations of 10% of the profit for the year are made to this reserve until the accumulated balance of the reserve is equal to one-third of the Company's paid-up share capital.
-During the year, RO 265 thousand (2021: RO 310 thousand) is transferred to the legal reserve.
+During the year, RO 194 thousand (2022: RO 265 thousand) is transferred to the legal reserve.
 The reserve is not available for distribution.